 1. René Girard, I See Satan Fall Like Lightning, p.
 137:

 From an anthropological standpoint I would define Christian revelation as the true representation (1) of what had never been completely represented or what had been falsely represented: the mimetic convergence of all against one, the single victim mechanism with its antecedent developments, particularly "interdividual" (2) scandals.2.
-Michael Hardin, The Jesus Driven Life; pp. 29, 87, and especially 229-231.
-Commenting on Col. 2:13-15, Hardin writes:
+René Girard, Things Hidden, p.
+192, in a section titled "Powers and Principalities."
+After quoting Col. 2:13-15, he writes: